Statue of Michael Jordan

 The statue of Michael Jordan, also known as The Spirit (and sometimes referred to as Michael Jordan's Spirit), is a bronze sculpture by Omri Amrany and Julie Rotblatt-Amrany that is now located inside an extension of the United Center in the Near West Side community area of Chicago since March 1, 2017.
-Depicting Basketball Hall of Fame member Michael Jordan and unveiled outside the United Center on November 1, 1994, the 12 ft sculpture stands atop a 5 ft black granite base.
+Depicting Basketball Hall of Fame member and former Chicago Bulls player Michael Jordan and unveiled outside the United Center on November 1, 1994, the 12 ft sculpture stands atop a 5 ft black granite base.
 The sculpture was commissioned after Jordan's initial retirement following three consecutive NBA championships and unveiled outdoors prior to the Bulls taking residence in their then new home stadium.
 Although not critically well received, the statue has established its own legacy as a meeting place for fans at subsequent Bulls championships and as a rallying point for Chicago Blackhawks fans.

 History

 Background

-Michael Jordan had spent his entire career with the Chicago Bulls since being drafted in the 1984 NBA draft by the team with the third overall selection.
+Michael Jordan had spent his entire career, except his last two seasons, with the Chicago Bulls since being drafted in the 1984 NBA draft by the team with the third overall selection.
 Eventually, he led the Bulls to three consecutive championships in the 1991, 1992 and 1993 NBA Finals.
-During each of these championship seasons he was an NBA All-Star, NBA scoring champion, All-NBA Team first team selection, NBA All-Defensive Team first team selection, and the NBA Finals MVP.
+During each of these championship seasons, he was an NBA All-Star, NBA scoring champion, All-NBA Team first team selection, NBA All-Defensive Team first team selection, and the NBA Finals MVP.

 After Jordan retired following the 1992–93 NBA season, Chicago Bulls owner Jerry Reinsdorf sought a sculptor to honor Jordan and requested that Chicago Bulls Vice President Steve Schanwald seek proposals from artists.
 Twelve artists made proposals.
 In January 1994, Schanwald hired Omri and Julie Rotblatt-Amrany of Highland Park, Illinois, who erected a statue at the Bulls' new home for the 1994–95 NBA season, the United Center.
 Until 1994 when they both moved, the Bulls and Blackhawks had played at Chicago Stadium.